hpigot/hpigot.github.io/_posts/2018-02-21-recruitment1.md

 After some time discussing, they reached the following decisions:

 1. The club should have 70 members maximum.
-2. Students would apply by signing up and attending an introduction meeting where they are given details about the club, its activities, and the membership expectations.
+2. Students would apply by signing up and attending an introduction meeting where they would hear details about the club, its activities, and the membership expectations.
 3. If there were too many candidates at the introduction meeting, the students would be asked to answer questions relating to their interest and commitment, and would then be selected on the basis of their answers.
-4. The new members would be trained by running some activities to teach them some key concepts.
+4. The new members would be trained by running activities to teach them key concepts.
 The activities would be taught by the Team Leaders during their free time after school.

 From this first discussion, a few follow-up questions were raised regarding the timing and method for student sign-up and exactly how, when, and what the students would be taught in their introduction training.
 The Team Leaders decided to post a sign-up sheet with a description of the club, the membership expectations, and information about the introduction meeting.
 They wrote [this document][signupsheet] and posted it outside the dining hall 10 days before the meeting time: